Irene Wagner-Döbler: Career

-Irene Wagner-Döbler studied biology at the Ludwig-Maximilians-Universität in Munich and obtained her PhD in 1984 with a thesis in aquatic ecology.
+Irene Wagner-Döbler studied biology at LMU Munich and obtained her PhD in 1984 with a thesis in aquatic ecology.
 In 2001, she obtained her habilitation at the Technical University of Braunschweig.
 Her habilitation dealt with the detoxification of mercury-containing wastewater using a newly discovered Pseudomonas putida strain and a bioreactor specifically developed for this purpose.
 For this work she received the "Stifterverband Science Award - Erwin-Schrödinger Preis" of the Helmholtz-Association of German Research Centers in 2001.

 As a research group leader at the Helmholtz Centre for Infection Research (2004-2018) and associate professor at the Technical University Braunschweig (from 2007) AG Wagner-Döbler, she focused on microbial communication, in particular quorum sensing and algal-bacterial interactions in the ocean (Roseobacter Transregio).

 She is the author of more than 150 scientific papers, with publications including de novo sequencing of the algal symbiont Dinoroseobacter shibae and its dinoflagellate host Prorocentrum cordatum.